tigera-cs/quickstart-self-service/modules/validate-remediate-security-policies.md

 ### Ingress

 - **Note** that there is no ingress security policy since the destination is external to the cluster.

+### Service Graph View

 > Remediated `ratings` to `www.github.com` Service Graph view